Muhammad bin Nasir

-Muhammad bin Nasir al-Ghafiri (محمد بن ناصر الغافري) (died 1728) was one of the rival Imams during the civil wars in Oman in the final years of the Yaruba dynasty.
+Muhammad bin Nasir al-Ghafiri (محمد بن ناصر الغافري) (died 1728) was one of the rival Imams during the Omani Civil War in the final years of the Yaruba dynasty.

 Rule of Ya'arab bin Bel'arab

 Mohammed bin Nasir was the "Temeemeh" of the Beni Ghafir, a Nizar tribe.

 In 1720 Ya'Arab bin Bel'arab seized power in Oman, declaring himself regent during the minority of his cousin Saif bin Sultan II.

 In May 1722 Ya'Arab took the next step and proclaimed himself Imam.

 This caused an uprising led by Bel'arab bin Nasir, a relative by marriage of the deposed Imam.

 After some skirmishes, Ya'Arab bin Bel'arab was defeated at Nizwa and the young Saif bin Sultan II was again declared Imam, this time with Bela'rab bin Nasir as regent.

 Mohammed bin Nasir was among the notables who came to Rustaq to congratulate him.

 For some reason, Bel'arab bin Nasir picked a quarrel with Mohammed bin Nasir, who took steps to organize a rebellion in alliance with the former Imam Ya'Arab bin Bel'arab.